hth313/boost41/doc/input.rst

 will terminate the timer and execution resumes on key release.
 The key press is otherwise ignored.

-This also accept indirect arguments, e.g. ``DELAY IND X`` will read a value from the X register, divide by ``10`` and wait for that number of seconds.
+DELTAY also accepts an indirect argument, e.g. ``DELAY IND X`` will read a value from the X register, divide by ``10`` and wait for that number of seconds.